jauderho/nts-servers/README.md

 **WARNING:** There is no endorsement of any server included in this list.
 Please carefully vet before usage.

 This is intended to bootstrap a list of NTP servers with NTS support given that NTS support is not currently widespread.
-Vist the companion repo of [public NTP servers](https://github.com/jauderho/public-ntp-servers).
+Visit the companion repo of [public NTP servers](https://github.com/jauderho/public-ntp-servers).

 ## Contribute
 - Pull requests are welcome to add new sources ([signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) are preferred)